netgen-layouts/layouts-docs/reference/configuration.rst

                 # with the same identifier as the block type itself.
                 name: ~

+                # The full path to block type icon
+                icon: '/path/to/icon/my_block_type.svg'

                 # Block definition identifier of the block type, if undefined, will use the
                 # block definition with the same identifier as the block type itself.
                 definition_identifier: ~